j-hayes/so-simple-theme/_posts/blog/2016-10-11-hello-world.md

 Hello friends.
 This is a new blog I am cooking up.
 It is titled: "What Did I Learn Today?"

 I occasionally joked with coworkers of creating a chat line in our group messaging system "slack" called "What Did I Learn Today?"
-This channel would be little snippets of the gotchas and cool tricks that one learns while doing software development.
+This channel would be used for little snippets of the gotchas and cool tricks that one learns while doing software development.
 There doesn't seem to be a day that goes by where I don't have at least one nugget of information worth sharing with the team.
 This blog idea sort of spawned from that.

 As people who meet me will often hear me saw, "I am kind of a hobbyist."
 I say this because I think it is easier to understand than to say what I actually think of myself, a learner-a life-long learner.